 Image courtesy of 20th Century Fox

-In order to overcome security measures, access the files or financial records you wanted and get out without leaving a trace took genuine skill.
+In order to overcome security measures, accessing the files or financial records you wanted and getting out without leaving a trace took genuine skill.

 Now AI allows anyone to prosecute a cybercrime wave, using highly targeted automated tools that learn as they go.